sshintoo/hypertext.tv/CONTRIBUTING.md

 ## Can I submit more than one site?

-If you have multiple sites that meet the criteria, sure!
+If you have multiple sites that meet the criteria, please do!